-For the period ended 30 June 2013 no material capital expenditure was incurred.
+For the period ended 30 September 2013 no material capital expenditure commitments were incurred.

 Australia - Beetaloo Basin, Northern Territory, Australia

 During 2012, costs incurred in Australia were primarily for geological and geophysical analysis, engineering and analytical evaluations, and working with the Northern Land Council and Aboriginal Area Protection Agency for site reinstatement and necessary environmental studies.